Naming of Sikkim

 The districts are headed by the District Collector/ District Magistrate.
 He is responsible for maintaining law and order in the State.
 Sikkim has four districts namely East Sikkim, West Sikkim, North Sikkim and South Sikkim.
 The district capitals are Gangtok, Geyzing, Mangan and Namchi respectively.
 These four districts are further divided into Sub-Divisions.
 "Pakyong" is the sub-division of East District.
 "Soreng" is the sub-division of West District.
 "Chungthang" is the sub-division of North District and "Ravongla" is the sub-division of South District.

 Economy of Sikkim

-The economy of Sikkim is largely agrarian.
-The people in the rural areas grow cardamom, ginger, oranges, apples, tea and orchids.
-Rice is grown on the hillsides of the southern areas.
-Sikkim is the biggest producer of cardamom in India.
-The minerals mined in Sikkim are copper, dolomite, limestone, graphite, mica, iron and coal.
+The economy of Sikkim is dependent on agriculture.
+Rice is grown on the hillsides of the southern areas of Sikkim.
+Sikkim is the biggest producer of greater cardamom in India.
+The minerals mined in Sikkim are copper, dolomite, limestone, graphite, mica and coal.

 Tourism of Sikkim

 Sikkim is known for the lofty snow capped Kanchenjungha and the pea green woodlands.
 Sikkim is the land of colours, lakes and flowers.
 Tsomgo Lake, Baba Mandir, Nathula Pass, Enchey Monastery, Hanuman Tok, Tashi View Point, Ganesh Tok, Do - Drul Chorten, Rumtek monastery, Lachung, Yumthang, and Gurudongmar Lake are popular places of tourist attraction in Sikkim

 Sikkim, Indian State